AndrewFila/clifx/README.md

 **Description**

 clifx is an implementation of the [lifx LAN protocol](https://lan.developer.lifx.com/docs) written in C++ for unix systems.
 Clifx has been only tested on arch linux, support for other operating systems is a plan for the future.

 **Functionality**

 - Setting the power state of lifx lights on the local network
 - Setting color, brightness, saturation, and kelvin level of lights as well as the duration of change.
+- Setting a waveform for lights. see [waveforms](https://lan.developer.lifx.com/docs/waveforms) for more information
 - A command line application capible of using the above functionality

 **Future Plans**